ndelitski/rancher-alarms/README.md

 ### PLEASE NOTE: Project in under a heavy development

 ## Features
- - Will kick your ass when service state is not okaaay
+ - Will kick your ass when service state is not okay
  - Various notification mechanisms
    - email
    - and more will be later...
- - Flexible configuration
+ - Configure notification mechanisms globally or on a per service level

 ## Run in Docker